National Centre for Swimming

 The centre at the University of Bath is led by David McNulty and Jol Finck, under whom London 2012 Olympic silver medallist Michael Jamieson, and Rio 2016 Olympic medallists Jazz Carlin, Siobhan-Marie O’Connor, Chris Walker-Hebborn and James Guy have trained or currently train.

 Many of the successful Olympic swimmers who have been based at Bath’s National Centre have combined training with studying at the University.
-Jamieson combined training for the Olympics with studying for a Sports Performance degree and double Olympian Andrew Willis studied Chemical Engineering here, while Tom Dean and Tom Derbyshire are among the current intake of student-swimmers competing on the international stage.
+Jamieson combined training for the Olympics with studying for a Sports Performance degree and double Olympian Andrew Willis studied Chemical Engineering here, while European Champion Tom Dean is among the current intake of student-swimmers competing on the international stage.